Form is Emptiness, Emptiness is Form.

 A memorable example was in a seminar on ethics I was in once.
 One day, I presented a paper, which set off a lively discussion in the class.
 Afterwards, however, the professor said that the essay was not quite the kind of thing he was looking for -- I think he was running the seminar to promote the sort of Aristotelian virtue ethics that was becoming popular at the time.
 As the class adjourned, one of the other students came up to me said that, regardless of what the professor had said, it had actually been one of the more interesting discussions that we had had all semester.
 The classes were often, indeed, pretty dull, and whatever the professor had been looking for, it did not sound like it was very interesting to a number of the students.

 This didn't actually develop into a row with the professor; and in 1981 he even loaned me his office while he was on sabbatical.
 It was there that I began to write my dissertation.
 He was in fact a nice person.
 This was Edmund Pincoffs (d.1991).
 Having open, personal arguments with these professors, as it happens, was rare, although the worst one was my very first semester at the University of Texas, in 1975, which made me wonder if I was going to fit in well enough to continue there.
 On the other hand, when I knew that a professor, like Robert Solomon, whose seminar on Hegel I attended, was on an entirely different wavelength, and we had almost nothing in common in terms of our attitudes towards philosophy, I didn't see much point in making an issue of it.
 I followed what I would later learn was the advice of Franklin and Jefferson, "never to contradict anybody," but that, "Conviction is the effect of our own dispassionate reasoning, either in solitude, or weighing within ourselves, dispassionately, what we hear from others, standing uncommitted in argument ourselves" [letter of Jefferson, 24 November 1808].
 Solomon was not impressed with the paper I wrote for the class, but he didn't seriously hassle me about it.
-Recently, watching the lectures on Existentialism that he did for The Teaching Company, I am confirmed in my impression that he was not a very good philosopher -- although honored with teaching awards and the subject of learned discussions at conferences.
+Recently, watching the lectures on Existentialism that he did for The Teaching Company, I am confirmed in my impression, particularly by his treatment of Nietzsche, that he was really not a very good philosopher -- although honored with teaching awards and the subject of learned discussions at conferences.

 So if journals were not going to accept my work, perhaps because it was just not the sort of thing they were interested in, what was I to do?
 Fate intervened, and by the purest good luck I was hired to teach at Los Angeles Valley College, which was no more than three blocks from where I was living and where I then remained until retiring in 2009.
 Since this was a community college, I did not need to worry about publications.
 Instead, I ended up writing about what I was teaching, which is what professors used to do, in the days before World War II, when teaching loads at universities were not uncommonly what mine was at Valley, namely 15 hours a week or more.
 Immanuel Kant himself was plagued with a heavy teaching load (up to 21 hours a week, I believe, something I did one semester), whose content was expected to be established material (such as the Leibnizian Christian Wolff) and not his own work.
 Later, we see that Alfred North Whitehead's Process and Reality is essentially the lectures he gave at Harvard on metaphysics.